pixelsdb/cdw-user-study/README.md

-# cdw-user-study
+# Cloud Data Warehouse User Study
-A user study on cloud data warehouse pricing models and related features.
+A user study on the pricing models and related features of the cloud data warehouse.

+## Introduction

+## Filtering Rules

+## Q&A